Luis Robert Jr.: 2024

+2025

+On May 2, 2025, Robert hit a solo home run to right-center field for the 500th hit of his career, putting the White Sox up 3-1 over the Houston Astros.
+He made 110 appearances for the White Sox, batting .223/.297/.364 with 14 home runs, 53 RBI, and 33 stolen bases.
+On August 27, Robert was placed on the injured list due to a Grade 2 hamstring strain.

 International career

 Before his defection, Robert represented the Cuban national team in international youth competition, including the 2015 18U Baseball World Cup, where he was named to the all-tournament team.
 He also played for the national team in June 2016, as part of a goodwill tour of the Can-Am League of independent baseball.
+Robert was also slated to represent Cuba in the 2017 World Baseball Classic, but was removed from consideration after his defection.

 Robert was named to the Cuban national team for 2023 World Baseball Classic.
-Along with White Sox teammate Yoán Moncada, he became the first active MLB player to be play for Cuba after having defected.
+He, along with White Sox teammate Yoán Moncada, became the first active MLB players to play for Cuba after having defected.
 Robert said the situation was "a little strange, because there are some [defectors] who sadly cannot play."
 In the tournament, Robert batted .259/.286/.296, with seven hits and eight strikeouts in 27 at-bats.